Christopher Thierauf

 My full curriculum vitae can be downloaded here.
 Here's a summary of the important bits:

-• Undergoing PhD and Masters degrees at Tufts University (Human-Robot Interaction via joint degree in Computer Science and Psychology, expected completion 2022/2026)
+• Undergoing PhD at Tufts University, joint degree in Computer Science and HRI, expected completion 2024)

 • Completed B.Sc in Computer Science, minoring in Applied Mathematics, from the Wentworth Institute of Technology

-• Current occupation is as Graduate Research Assistant
+• Previously fully-funded as a Graduate Research Assistant

 • Past work experience as Undergraduate Research Assistant in two labs and as a Software Engineer Co-op